okta/odyssey/packages/docs/components/toast.md

   <div class="ods-toast-pen is-sample-static">
     <OdsToast
       class="is-sample-animation-off"
-      title="Shuttle 16 has reached the hangar"
+      title="Shuttle Endeavour has reached the hangar"
       body="No further action is necessary at this time."
     />
   </div>